Udemy Review Introduction

 Are Udemy courses always on sale?

 Udemy is notorious for its sales.
-The platform often offers 90% discounts.
-If you’re patient enough, you can get a course that costs $199.99 for $11.99.
+The platform often offers 90% discounts for certain courses.
+If you’re patient enough, you can get a course that costs $199.99 for $11.99 – however, note that some courses rarely or never go on sale.

 Does Udemy have free courses?

-Udemy has thousands of free courses on a wide variety of topics, including IT & Software, business, and lifestyle.
+Udemy has a selection of free courses on a wide variety of topics, including IT & Software, business, and lifestyle.
+They change quite frequently, so if you see something you would like to follow, make sure to sign up straight away.

 Review of Udemy for Business